 The role of the P in the iterative method is simple.
-At each iteration, it is necessary to solve an auxiliary linear system $Pz_m = r_m$ for z_m given r_m .
+At each iteration, it is necessary to solve an auxiliary linear system $Pz_m = r_m$ for $z_m$ given $r_m$ .
 It is unnecessary to explicitly invert P.

-It should be stressed that computing the inverse of P is not mandatory; actually, the role of P is to "preconditioning" the residual at step m, r_m , through the solution of the additional system $Pz_m = r_m$.
+It should be stressed that computing the inverse of P is not mandatory; actually, the role of P is to "preconditioning" the residual at step m, $r_m$ , through the solution of the additional system $Pz_m = r_m$ .
 This system $Pz_m = r_m$ should be much easier to solve than the original system.

 The choice of P varies from "black-box" algebraic techniques for general matrices to "problem dependent" preconditioners that exploit special features of a particular class of problems.
 Although problem dependent preconditioners may be very powerful, there is still a practical need for efficient preconditioning techniques for large classes of problems.
 Even the "black-box" preconditioners require parameters, and suitable parameter settings do vary.
-Between these two extrema, there is a class of preconditioners which are "general-purpose" for a particular - although large - class of problems.
+Between these two extrema, there is a class of problems.
 These preconditioners are sometimes called "gray-box" preconditioners; users supply a little information about the matrix and the problem to be solved.